A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 After the end of open enrollment, a special enrollment period can be used to switch to a different plan.
 But in most cases, the available options are limited to another plan at the same metal level as the existing plan.1

-Most special enrollment periods require a specific qualifying event, but some are ongoing, including enrollment opportunities for Native Americans and low-income subsidy-eligible applicants.
+Most special enrollment periods require a specific qualifying event, but some are ongoing, including enrollment opportunities for American Indians and Alaska Natives and low-income subsidy-eligible applicants.

 Can I pick a new health plan if my old one terminated and the exchange picked a new one for me?